-The restoration of contact with Synergy and the revelation of their new group-mind sent shock waves through transhuman and also exhuman society.
-Gestalts and group minds had long been a holy grail of exhuman research, but attempts to link different minds had resulted various levels of failure.
-The only other successful group mind were those that linked alpha forks of the same person, instead of different individuals.
+The restoration of contact with Synergy and the revelation of their new group-mind sent shock waves through transhuman and exhuman society.
+Gestalts and group minds had long been a holy grail of exhuman researchers, but attempts to link different minds had only resulted in various levels of failure.
+The only other successful group minds were those that linked alpha forks of the same person, instead of different individuals: fork hives.

 In the long term, a fork hive will slowly diversify from a single shared mind into an ecosystem of egos.
 If a hive seeks to be in multiple places at once, it must accept the divergence that distance causes.
 A mature hive might consist of multiple groups, with divergence occurring on the scale of the groups themselves.
 10 forks in Valles-New Shanghai would have a strong enough connection to prevent all divergence and can be considered one person with incredible multitasking abilities.
 All of those forks would a looser connection to the group in Olympus, who are themselves tightly bonded.
 The relationship between groups is closer than that of typical individuals, but loose enough to allow for divergence, imperfect cooperation and even competition.